Replacing a Lost Title in Alabama

 Regardless of the circumstances that rendered your old title unusable, the procedure to obtain a new title remains basically the same.

-NOTE: When your title is lost or stolen, be sure to include your existing title in your replacement application.
+NOTE: When your title is damaged or illegible, be sure to include your existing title in your replacement application.

 What Vehicles Require an Alabama Title?